Skip to main content

 Testosterone and Breast Cancer Incidence

 One of the most significant areas of investigation has been the relationship between testosterone supplementation and the incidence of invasive breast cancer.
 The prevailing data from large, long-term cohort studies suggests a protective association.
-For instance, a study following over 2,300 women receiving testosterone demonstrated a rate that was 40% lower than predicted by the Surveillance, Epidemiology, and End Results (SEER) data.
+For instance, a study following over 2,300 women receiving testosterone demonstrated a breast cancer incidence rate that was 40% lower than predicted by the Surveillance, Epidemiology, and End Results (SEER) data.

 Another decade-long study involving over 1,200 women reported a similar 39% lower incidence.
 The proposed mechanism for this risk reduction involves testosterone’s role in promoting cell differentiation and opposing the proliferative effects of estrogen within breast tissue.
 This evidence challenges outdated assumptions and reframes the conversation around the hormone’s role in breast health.